trchopan/chop.dev/content/posts/how-this-website-was-built.md

 I went through the [Quick Start](https://gohugo.io/getting-started/quick-start/) with ease and got the site runing.

-Then I replace the Anake theme with [Terminal](https://themes.gohugo.io/themes/hugo-theme-terminal/) by [panr](https://twitter.com/panr).
+Then I replaced the Anake theme with [Terminal](https://themes.gohugo.io/themes/hugo-theme-terminal/) by [panr](https://twitter.com/panr).

 And voilà, A cool looking website with a look and feel of my usual working environment as a software engineer.

 ### Go module or Git clone {#go-module-or-git-clone}

-I was toying arround with `Go Module` at the start for the theme.
-But try my hand on editting the theme, `Git clone` is better solution.
-It let me manage and current theme implementation and keep track of my changes.
+I was toying arround with `Go Module` at the start.
+But when try my hand on editting the theme, `Git clone` method was the better solution.
+It let me manage the theme implementation and kept track of my changes.

 {{< figure src="/ox-hugo/hugo-partial_20220203_154732.png" alt="Hugo folder tree" width="300" >}}